-CSV Importing
+CSV / PDF Importing

 For more details on the CSV import tool, read the page on Mint migration tool.